 The windlass is used to lower and raise your anchor assembly.
-The switch is mounted at the helm station to the left of the steering wheel.
-The solenoid switch is mounted in the leaning post and the battery cables are run up the starboard side.
+The switch is mounted at the helm station to the right of the steering wheel.
+The solenoid switch is mounted to the aft hull and the battery cables run up the starboard side.
 The windlass is mounted inside the anchor locker at the bow of the boat.
 To access this area, lift the anchor hatch at the bow.
-A bow plate and anchor roller have been added to accept the anchor and keep it far enough from the bow of your 280 CC to prevent damage to the bow.
+A bow plate and anchor roller have been added to accept the anchor and keep it far enough from the bow of your 301 CC to prevent damage to the bow.
 The windlass is mounted just aft of the bow roller plate.
 The Windlass breaker is located on the battery switch panel in the port compartment on the side of the leaning post.
 The windlass solenoid is mounted just above and to the left of the breaker panel.
-For more information on the breaker, see page 23.
+For more information on the breaker, see page 25.